NHS facing surge in demand amid extreme weather warning

 She urged people to check on elderly relatives and friends during the high heat.

-Teachers' leaders fear schools may have to cancel sports days to protect students and staff during the heatwave.
+Meanwhile, teachers' leaders fear schools may have to cancel sports days to protect students and staff during the heatwave.

-Mary Bousted, joint secretary of the NEU teaching union said: "It is extremely dangerous to take part in vigorous physical activity in extreme heat, with the risk of heat exhaustion and even heat stroke."
+Mary Bousted, joint general secretary of the NEU teaching union, said: "It is extremely dangerous to take part in vigorous physical activity in extreme heat, with the risk of heat exhaustion and even heat stroke."

-James Bowden, policy director for school leaders' union NAHT, said there was no legal upper limit on school temperatures, but staff would do all they could to "mitigate the effects".

-He also called on the government to "give urgent thought" to improving school buildings, saying poorly ventilated classrooms are "inconducive to work".
+James Bowden, policy director for school leaders' union NAHT, also called on the government to "give urgent thought" to improving school buildings, saying poorly ventilated classrooms are "inconducive to work".

+- Runners in the Rabbit Run trail race in Bridgend county on Saturday have been advised to go slowly amid concerns about extreme heat.

-Meanwhile, the National Farmers' Union (NFU) has warned that the extreme heat followed by months of below average rainfall is causing concern.
+- The National Farmers' Union (NFU) has warned that the extreme heat and months of below average rainfall is causing concern.
 Richard Bramley from the NFU said the agriculture sector was "way behind" with water management and had not yet adapted to the changing climate.

+- The Hammersmith Bridge in London, which was closed in 2020 due to a heatwave, has been wrapped in giant pieces of foil to stop it from overheating.

+- Plus, animals at a wildlife park in Oxfordshire have been given frozen smoothies made from ingredients including pears and carrots to keep them cool.